rrquizon1/SSPI-to-MSPI-bridge-Nexus-Devices-Demonstration/README.md

 # SSPI to MSPI Bridge

 This is a demonstration of Lattice Nexus Devices' SSPI to MSPI bridge using Raspberry Pi.
-The Lattice Nexus SSPi to MSPI bridge is discussed in the ([Lattice Nexus sysCONFIG Document ](https://www.latticesemi.com/view_document?document_id=52790))
+The Lattice Nexus SSPI to MSPI bridge is discussed in the ([Lattice Nexus sysCONFIG Document ](https://www.latticesemi.com/view_document?document_id=52790))

 The SSPI to MSPI bridge is illustrated below for our sysCONFIG document:
 <img width="951" height="613" alt="image" src="https://github.com/user-attachments/assets/e4296707-f22a-4a28-98fc-3218f35b89f2" />